 The other unfortunate thing is that these “trainers” who claim to be so positive with dogs, are often not so positive with people.
 The same trainer who yesterday recommended euthanasia to a dog, today will publicly bash me and call me cruel and inhumane for rehabilitating the same dog, all because I gave a small correction.
 I save the dogs life, but I’m the cruel one!
 Myself and thousands of other Balanced trainers have had to deal with name calling, accusations, slander and defamation by the AF.
 I even had another local trainer say to a client of mine “I recommend euthanasia for him, but whatever you do, don’t go to K9 Connection.”

-As Josh Moran The Barefoot Dog Trainer has said, “The Aversive Free mantra should be ‘Death Before Discomfort!’”
+As a close friend of mine has said, “The Aversive Free mantra should be ‘Death Before Discomfort!'”

 Of course if you talk to any Aversive Free trainer, they will never admit this.
 Why would they?
 It would put an end to their reign of terror.

 Even in the situations were an AF only approach can work, it often takes a very long time. and time is something that many shelter dogs just don’t have.
 If they don’t show quick improvement, then off to the chopping block they go.